Best Deep-Sky Objects by Month: May 2025

 - How to observe: You can see the Black Eye Galaxy with 10x50 binoculars or a small telescope — it will appear as a faint, elongated glow.
 Use a large telescope to see the galaxy's signature dark lane of dust.

 - Description: M64 is a spiral galaxy.
-It received its nickname due to a dark band of dust in front of its bright nucleus.
+It received its nickname due to a dark band of dust surrounding its bright nucleus.
 It’s a popular object among amateur astronomers.

 - Alternative names: NGC 4258